joeluismartinez/CSV_Processor/readme.md

 to receive any schema csv file and update datatype casts accordingly.

 # Requirements
-This script uses Python 3.9.7 and
+This script uses Python 3.8.2 but should work on Python 3.9.
-Pandas and Pytest are required to run the scripts and test:
+Pandas and Pytest are required to run the scripts and test.
+To install see below:

 - https://pandas.pydata.org/docs/getting_started/install.html
+- pip install pandas
 - https://docs.pytest.org/en/6.2.x/getting-started.html
+- pip install pytest

 # How to get started